 Bottom Line: Can You Switch Insurance While Pregnant?

-While switching health insurance while pregnant is possible, it's important to remember that you need to do it within the open enrollment period of your state (if on an individual plan) or job (if you’re on a group plan).
+While changing health insurance while pregnant is possible, it's important to remember that you need to do it within the open enrollment period of your state (if on an individual plan) or job (if you’re on a group plan).
 The only way you can switch health insurance outside of open enrollment is if you experience a qualifying life event (which doesn’t include pregnancy).

 Whatever you decide, practice due diligence and ask plenty of questions.
 That’s the best way to ensure you make the ideal decision for your health and your wallet.